2024 Free Agency

 Keep track of the latest offseason news with the 2024 Free Agency Roundup.

-Philadelphia president of basketball operations Daryl Morey pinpointed his team’s most pressing need after the 76ers’ first-round exit in the 2024 playoffs, before quickly filling it Monday by reportedly bringing aboard star forward Paul George on a four-year max contract.
+Philadelphia president of basketball operations Daryl Morey pinpointed his team’s most pressing need after the 76ers’ first-round exit in the 2024 playoffs, before quickly filling it by bringing aboard star forward Paul George on a four-year max contract.

 The move gives the Sixers, who are already in win-now mode, a shot at advancing past the conference semifinals for the first time since 2001, while threatening Boston’s prospects for repeating as champions.
 Philadelphia finds itself now alongside the Celtics and New York Knicks as legitimate contenders in the East.